Freely Associated States-Education Grant Program (84.256)

 Credentials/Documentation

 Provided by the Pacific Resources for Education and Learning (PREL).
+Environmental impact information is not required for this program.
 This program is excluded from coverage under E.O.
 12372.

 Application Procedure

-Section 1121 of Title I requires that the Department reserve $5 million from Title I Grants to LEA funds each fiscal year for competitive grants to local educational agencies in the Federated States of Macronesia, the Republic of the Marshall Islands, and the Republic of Palau.
-Of this amount, the Secretary may reserve 5 percent to pay the administrative costs of the Pacific Resources for Education and Learning (PREL) regarding activities assisted under this program.
+This program is excluded from coverage under 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
+Section 1121 of Title I requires that the Department reserve up to $5 million from Title I Grants to LEA funds each fiscal year for competitive grants to local educational agencies in the outlying ares (American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, the U.S. Virgin Islands), and the Republic of Palau.
+Of this amount, the Secretary may reserve not more than 5 percent to pay the administrative costs of the Pacific Resources for Education and Learning (PREL) regarding activities assisted under this program.
 PREL conducts the award competition and makes recommendations to the Secretary regarding the award of grants.

 Award Procedure

-Applications for continuations are submitted to the Department of Education, Office of Elementary and Secondary Education, School Improvement Programs, Washington, DC.
+Applications for continuations are submitted to the Department of Education, Office of Elementary and Secondary Education, School Support and Technology Programs, Washington, DC.
 PREL conducts the competition for grants and submits recommendations of applications for funding to the Secretary of Education.
 The Secretary awards grants taking into consideration the recommendations of PREL.

 Deadlines